 Despite my family keeping their distance, I found solace and affection in my friendships.

-On the day I was discharged from rehab, my son picked me up and began discussing nursing homes and the various benefits they offered.
-When I firmly refused to consider his suggestion, the conversation abruptly ended.
+On the day I was discharged, my son picked me up and suggested a nursing home.
+When I firmly refused, the conversation ended abruptly.

-All of my cherished belongings were scattered or discarded, and I was placed in a nursing home.
-That day marked the most disheartening moment of my life.
-I felt like an unwanted human being, discarded and isolated.
+My cherished belongings were scattered or discarded, and I found myself in a nursing home, feeling unwanted and isolated.

 Every day, I prayed to God to take me away.
 I no longer wanted to live.